jessepav/lacygoill-wiki-backup/admin/admin.md

 ##
 ##
 # Package management
-## How to mark a package so that `aptitude` doesn't update it?
+## How to mark a package so that `apt` doesn't update it?
 How to undo it?

-    $ aptitude hold package
+    $ apt-mark hold hold package
-    $ aptitude unhold package
+    $ apt-mark unhold package

 ## How to get the limit date beyond which my packages won't be supported anymore?